GamalerioJoaquin/Morphological-Classification-of-Galaxies/README.md

 ## Current State

-As of the latest update, the repository now includes three notebooks.
+As of the latest update, the repository now includes three jupyter notebooks.
 The initial notebook offers a comprehensive exploration of the dataset, encompassing data curation and visualization.
 Additionally, there is an unsupervised learning analysis focused on the dataset's tabular aspects, excluding image-related components.

 Also, a new addition to the repository is the supervised learning notebook.
 This notebook features the implementation of a neural network using Keras, along with various strategies employing random forests.
 It provides insights into different supervised learning techniques applied to the morphological classification of galaxies.